“Did you leave yet?” I frantically asked. “Please don’t go, we’ve been robbed!”

-The thief didn’t take the furniture or anything else that was in the rented SUV with the exception, unfortunately, of my husband’s backpack containing a computer, ipad and a good amount of cash.
+The thief didn’t take the furniture or anything else that was in our rented SUV with the exception, unfortunately, of my husband’s backpack containing a computer, ipad and a good amount of cash.
 The police officer that filled out the report was kind but visibly bored by the incident expressing, “It happens all the time.”

 It was unpleasant for us getting our property stolen, but no doubt it was unpleasant for the person doing the stealing.
 Maybe not in that particular moment, but certainly at some point in their life.
 Babies are born with a yearning to be nurtured and cared for, not with the intention of someday doing criminal acts.

 We were upset by what occurred and shook up for sure, but after a bit we huddled and prayed for the situation and for the person that took our stuff.

-If we, as a human family, would seek to contemplate, to understand and to assist as often as we chose to judge and to hate, imagine the amount of love and grace that could be increased throughout the world.
+If we, as a human family, would seek to contemplate, to understand and to assist as often as we chose to judge and to hate, imagine the amount of love and grace that could multiply throughout the world.

-How can we “get it” if we haven’t seen or thought about the pot holes or decaying streets they may’ve been hopelessly navigating for years, with no recalculation of a better route?
+How can we “get it” if we haven’t seen or thought about the pot holes or decaying streets they may’ve been navigating for years, with no recalculation of a better route?

-It’s truly a challenge to view the world through other’s eyes, but maybe we could try.
+It’s a challenge to see through other’s eyes, but maybe we could try.

 Who am I to judge anyone?
 Who are you?
 The answer is that you, like me, are a child of God, deeply loved and treasured.
 He loves us fairly and impartially.
 He loves you and I just as much as he loves the person that made off with our things.